Garden waste can be put in your brown lidded bin. Please make sure the bin lid is fully closed on your collection day.

 Other ways to deal with garden waste are to make a compost heap, spread grass cuttings in flower borders or under shrubs.
 You can mulch the waste to reduce volume, take excess to the local tip or stagger the waste until the next collection.

-Why can't I throw food waste in my brown bin?
+Why can't I put food waste in my brown lidded bin?

-We cannot accept food waste (including any food grown in the garden) in the brown lidded bin because the facility where we take the garden waste will not accept these materials as they are not licensed to.
+We cannot accept food waste (including any food grown in the garden) in the brown lidded bin.
+This is because the facility where we take the garden waste is not licensed to accept it.